 - Carrots (about 2 pounds per quart jar)

 1. Prepare Pressure Canner

 You are going to begin the canning process by following the manufacturer’s instructions for your personal pressure canner.
-You’ll need to make sure that you put the right amount of water in the bottom of your canner, and also make sure that the seal of your canner is in place and everything looks okay there.
+You’ll have to make sure that you put the right amount of water in the bottom of your canner, and also make sure that the seal of your canner is in place and everything looks okay there.

-Then you’ll want to make sure that your emergency release valve is pressed down into place.
+Then you’ll make sure that your emergency release valve is pressed down into place.
 Also, check your pressure gauge and the weights to make sure that all parts are accounted for and ready to go onto the canner.

 2. Prepare the Carrots

 Once your canner is ready to go, you’ll begin prepping your carrots.
 To start, you’ll wash all of your carrots.
 You have to make sure that they are rinsed thoroughly with cold water.

 Then when they are all cleaned, you’ll wipe them dry with a hand towel or paper towel.